-Both full-time Master of Science degree and Doctoral students are able to select thesis topics from a diverse range of faculty research interests, spanning two strategic research foci in Advanced Materials and Biological Engineering.
+Both full-time Master of Science degree and Doctoral students are able to select thesis topics from a diverse range of faculty research interests.

 The Graduate Dissertation Completion Fellowships provides PhD candidates who are nearing completion of their dissertation the financial support to spend their final semester writing.

 Northeastern is a leader in experiential learning and is one of only a few that offer a cooperative education program for graduate students.
 Cooperative education at the graduate level is not just a way for students to gain real world experience, but it is also a way to challenge, network, expand and fine-tune their knowledge within their respective industry, and foster career development, while helping to finance their education.